 , she was noticed by record producer Vincent Herbert who asked her to audition for Blackground Records.

-Her debut album came out in 2004 and sold very well.
+came out in 2004 and sold very well; this is quite remarkable given that she was merely 13 to 14 at the time.
 Her song "Leave (Get Out)" sold platinum in America on the RIAA charts.
-She released her second album "the High Road" in 2006.
-The album had a hit single called "Too Little, Too Late" and was certified Gold by the RIAA.
-Due to Development Hell
+She released her second album The High Road

 image.
 She went on to release "Disaster".
-She went on to release a second Mixtape called "Agape" in 2012.
-It featured a single called "Andre" inspired by one of her favourite artists.
+She went on to release a second mixtape called Agape

 She has experimented with films and acting in movies such as Aquamarine